GopalkrishaRao/PracticeProjects/QandA/Web_Dev_questions/css.md

 ## CSS :
 * Cascading Style Sheets is the language used to style an HTML document.
-It escribes how HTML elements should be displayed.
+*  It describes how HTML elements should be displayed.
 # three ways to add CSS
 *  External CSS:
      *